project-stacker/c3/images/go-devel/README.md

-**golang-devel** is an image which contains a golang toolchain along with some common build tools.
+golang-devel is an image which contains a golang toolchain along with some common build tools